 4: Your copy isn’t concise enough

 Your reader is busy.
 So you need to get straight to the point and fast.
 The more you waffle, the more chance you have of sending your reader to sleep, or to someone else’s (more interesting) site.

 Consolidate what you have written as much as you possibly can, and aim to reduce your text to 30-50 percent of what you started with.
 It’s called tight copywriting, and it’s not easy.
 But if you can master it, it’s one of the most important things you can do to improve your copywriting.

 5: You’re not proofreading your copy

 The thing about online marketing is that it relies on the written word.
 So what you write shouldn’t be filled with spelling and grammar errors, of course.
 What impression do you get when you come across a website with loads of mistakes in it?
 Probably not a great one, if you’re like most people.

-In this article on the consequences of poor quality content I wrote about a study which found that 79% of consumers say they notice when a website has poor spelling and grammar.
+In the article on the consequences of poor quality content I wrote about a study which found that 79% of consumers say they notice when a website has poor spelling and grammar.
 Even more worryingly, 59% say they wouldn’t buy something from a company with bad grammar or spelling mistakes.

 Proofread your copy thoroughly before you hit the publish button.
 Spellcheck is useful but it can’t spot everything.
 For example, it can’t tell you when you’ve incorrectly used the word ‘you’ instead of ‘your’.
 Print it out and proofread it again.
 You’ll catch more errors when it’s down on paper than when it’s on your screen.
 Ideally, give it to someone else to read too.
 They’ll probably spot even more things you didn’t notice the first, or even the second time around.

 6: You’re not explaining the benefits